sasjs/sasjs.io/docs/faq.md

 We have a list of public SAS apps in github repositories available [here](https://sasjs.io/apps/) - using these you can see examples of the configuration used to build SASjs apps.
 There is also a commercial app built with the framework that has been deployed to customers in several countries - it's called [Data Controller for SAS](https://datacontroller.io)

-The SASjs framework is also used exclusively for bespoke SAS app development by our sponsors at [Analytium](https://sasapps.io).

 What are the Minimum Requirements for building Apps on SAS?
 ---------------------